Image Credit: Datafloq

 Most broadband packages require you to have a phone line, as they will use this to connect you to the internet.
 However, if you live in an area with fibre cables, then this can be used to connect your broadband rather than your phone line.
 If you want a phone line then most providers will offer line rental bundled in with broadband deals.

-That’s why we look for the most reliable suppliers, by researching the lowest assured download speeds for broadband packages.
+Our Connections Experts look for the most reliable suppliers, and identify the highest average download speeds for broadband packages available to you.

 What can I do if fibre broadband isn’t available at my house?